twolfson/job-search-assist/README.md

 ## Problem Definition
 > "Ugh, I refreshed the page and am seeing the same listings!" - Me
 >
-> "I just saw this company on another site!!" - Also me
+> "Grr, I just saw this company on another site!!" - Also me

 In user story form: As a job searcher, I want to avoid reading the same job/company listing twice